 That Time I Was Broke and Spent $1,000 on Beer

-My final medical school rotation was an elective rotation in Stockholm, Sweden.
+My final medical school rotation was elective in Stockholm, Sweden.
 About a half dozen of us from my class participated in an exchange program with the Karolinska Institutet.
-We were stationed in dormitories around the city, but with a much lighter workload than we were used to as medical student in the US, we were able to get together for happy hours pretty much every day.
+We were stationed in dormitories around the city, but with a much lighter workload than we were used to as medical students in the US, we could get together for happy hours pretty much every day.

 It would not be a stretch to say I was homeless, and I had a decidedly negative net worth.
 I was beyond broke.